oznogon/gattaibushido-public/rules/03_basic_play.md

 Note that some Techs and Gear can increase your Strike temporarily, including the basic Charge Techs that all Pilots can use.
 I encourage you to apply them wisely.

+**Robo Rumbles:** Pilots take note: Your strike Ranges in Rumble stages of a Throwdown are based entirely upon your Team Harmony.
+Not only that, but Dissonant Strikes during Rumbles directly damage your Robos!
+See "Rumble!" below for more information (p.
+XX).

 **Coach:** Your Strikes are *hard* limits.
 Unless specified otherwise (by a Threat power, for example), you cannot play outside of your calculated Strike.
 This is intentional: as Coach, you have more overall available power to wield, mitigated by hard limits via a tight mechanical leash.